EvanMcBroom/lsa-whisperer/README.md

 cmake .. -A {Win32 | x64}
 cmake --build .
 ```

+> :pencil2: If you have an issue building the project, please check the output of the generation step (e.g., `cmake ..`) to ensure that cmake choose the correct Windows SDK version.
+If you have multiple Windows SDKs installed, you will likely need to specify the correct version for cmake to use (e.g., `cmake .. -DCMAKE_SYSTEM_VERSION=10.0.22621.0`).

 By default CMake will build both the `lsa-whisperer` utility and the `sspi` static library it uses.
 The `lsa-whisperer` utility will be linked against the static version of the runtime library which will allow the tool to run as a standalone program on other hosts.